Summertime Drowning Accidents

 • Past and future lost wages

-If you lost a loved one in a drowning accident, or if you are the survivor of a drowning accident, you need an experienced wrongful death and personal injury attorney on your side.
+Drowning accidents are usually fatal, and even nonfatal accidents can change the victim’s and their family’s life forever.
+If you lost a family member in a drowning accident, or if you are the survivor of a drowning accident, you need an experienced wrongful death and personal injury attorney on your side.

 • Lake Michigan